-This epic double century traverses about 16,000 of vertical gain from Agoura Hills through Malibu to Camarillo and back via world famous Mulholland Highway and much more.
+This epic double century traverses about 18,000 of vertical gain from Agoura Hills through Malibu to Camarillo and back via world famous Mulholland Highway and much more.

 A ride to remember!
 One of the toughest double century events in California.

-Quasi-Brevet Style – 20 hour time limit!
+Fully Supported – 17.5 hour time limit!

-Click here to view the 2012 official results
+Click here to view the 2016 results

 Twilight begins 6:00am; Twilight ends 19:51.
 Sunrise is 6:25: Sunset is 19:25.

+Given that the last portion of the route may be ridden brevet-style there will be no gear or lights drop for this event.
+Of course you may leave stuff at the Sheraton to pick up as you come through at mile 106.
 If there is any chance that you’ll be out past sunset, you MUST have both a headlight and a taillight attached to your bicycle, and you MUST wear a reflective ankle band on both legs.
-Please do not under estimate the time you will need to complete this event.
-Come prepared with a very good light and backup bulbs and batteries, plus at least one non-blinking taillight and lots of reflective gear.
-We repeat: BRING LIGHTS.
-We’re serious.
+Please do not under-estimate the time you’ll need to complete this event.
+Come prepared with a very good light and batteries, plus at least one non-blinking taillight and lots of reflective gear.

 You may really, really regret it if you don’t have a good jacket or vest, long fingered gloves, and awesome lights for the last long ascent and descent.
 We can’t over-emphasize this enough.
 It could be very foggy and this will increase as it gets later into the night.